February Student news:

 Paul Costeldi from Hickeys, was a welcome visitor during our Thursday lunch break.
 Students always appreciate the opportunity to interact with members of our funeral industry and of course we had to make use of his visit for a photo shoot!
 Thanks Paul for dropping by – you are always welcome!

-On the Friday and Saturday MFE workshops, guest presenters Greg Caldwell and Jan Fields from Dodge Chemicals joined us.
-Students found their presentations to be invaluable, as Greg and Jan shared their wealth of knowledge and skills both in the classroom and around the embalming table in the mortuary.
+On the Friday and Saturday MFE workshops, guest presenters Craig Caldwell and Jan Fields from Dodge Chemicals joined us.
+Students found their presentations to be invaluable, as Craig and Jan shared their wealth of knowledge and skills both in the classroom and around the embalming table in the mortuary.

 MFE is truly grateful for the support and generosity of our suppliers in the funeral industry to our educational programs.